hw35/Sorting-Algorithms-Comparison/README.md

 2. Initialize Assig4.java on the command line
 3. Run the following input on the command line
     1. arraySize and #runs are integers
-    2. boolean is true if array is sorted, false if not
+    2. boolean is true if array is sorted, false if unsorted
 ~~~
        java Assig4 arraySize, #runs, boolean
 ~~~